memecoder12345678/MDIS/docs/DICTIONARIES.md

 ---

-> **Note:** This dictionary may be extended in the future to support additional platforms, behaviors, or infection vectors.
+> **Note:** This dictionary may be extended to support additional platforms, behaviors, or infection vectors.
 Pull requests are always welcome at the [official repository](https://github.com/memecoder123456/MDIS.git) ❤️